rixx/books.rixx.de/data/reviews/g-k-chesterton/heretics/index.md

 Though it would have been nice if he hadn't planned his chapters to lead from one witticism to the next – it's a bit obvious and tiring in the long run.

 With that disclaimer out of the way, what is *Heretics* about?
-It's basically Chesterton having a go at his philosophical opponents, one at a time, summing up their entire world view in just a handful of pages, and then explaining how they are brilliant and yet completely wrong by virtue of some place where they differ from Mr Chesterton himself, as a pseudo-traditional conservative Catholic populist.
-A quote late in the books sums him up really well:
-"No man ought to write at all, or even to speak at all, unless he thinks that he is in truth and the other man in error."
+It's Chesterton having a go at his philosophical opponents, one at a time, summing up their entire world view in just a handful of pages, and then explaining how they are brilliant and yet completely wrong by virtue of some place where they differ from Mr Chesterton himself, as a pseudo-traditional conservative Catholic populist.
+A quote late in the books sums him up really well: "No man ought to write at all, or even to speak at all, unless he thinks that he is in truth and the other man in error."

 Obnoxious?
 Yeah, for sure.
 But it was extremely intriguing to see prolific writers condensed to their essence in style and world view, and to see a contrasting opinion expressed clearly.
 I kept wondering who could (and would!) do the same today.
-There are some very occasional blog authors who are similarly good at pointing out the essence of something, but they are rare, and not easy to find (they are basically never famous or have big blogs).
+There are some very occasional blog authors who are similarly good at pointing out the essence of something, but they are rare, and not easy to find (they are never famous or have big blogs).

 Below follow some notes regarding the actual content, because I read the stuff and I want to avoid having to read it again – feel free to skip if you don't want to know Chesterton's opinion on Bernard Shaw and Rudyard Kipling.